ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 - *How do you tell a WS2812 you’re done sending data?*

-    A long negative pulse latches the pixel data into the LEDs.
+    A long negative pulse latches the pixel data into the LEDs (RESET).

 - *How do you send data to more than one WS2812 in a chain?*